 At the core, carb cycling is just another (easy to follow) approach to nutrition; there’s nothing magical about it.

-There are all sorts of health benefits that we could discuss: improved insulin sensitivity, stable energy levels, and more cool-sounding things.
-Rather than dive into all that, let’s just jump to the part where I tell you why I love it so much.
+There are all sorts of health benefits that we could discuss: improved insulin sensitivity, stable blood sugar (glucose) levels, and more cool-sounding things.
+Rather than dive into all that, I’d rather tell you the overarching concepts of why it works.

 Without a doubt, Carb Cycling’s by far the easiest dietary method I’ve ever tried.
 That’s not to say it won’t require effort and sacrifice to reach your goals, but as far as I’m concerned, it’s just the most pleasant of diets.